Proc Randels

 Horace Malvern "Proc" Randels (August 5, 1900 – January 17, 1933) was an American football end who played three seasons in the National Football League with the Kansas City Cowboys, the Cleveland Bulldogs, and the Detroit Wolverines.
 He played college football at Kansas State.

 Early life

 Horace Malvern Randels was born on August 5, 1900, in Anthony, Kansas, to James Bennett Randels and Florence May Coulson Randels.
 He attended Chaparral High School in Anthony, where he played high school football.

 College career

 Randels played college football at Kansas State University, then known as Kansas State Agricultural College.
 His nickname of "Proc" originated during his time at Kansas State, and he was also referred to as "Young Chief" while on the team.

-Randels' first stint on the Kansas State football team was from 1918 to 1920, during which he played under coach Z. G. Clevenger.
+Randels' first stint on the Kansas State football team was from 1918 to 1920, during which he played under coach Zora Clevenger.
 He left the team after 1920, but returned in 1925 to play one final season of college football under coach Charlie Bachman.
 That season, Randels made second team All-American.